Linda Yamane: Family life

 Yamane was born in 1949 in San Jose, California.
 Yamane's grandmother, Beatrice Barcelona Reno—daughter of a Spanish-Basque father and a Rumsien-Spanish mother — lived with her family when she was young.
 By the time Yamane's grandmother had reached adulthood, scholars and the federal government had already declared the various peoples comprising the Ohlone extinct.
 Her grandmother was able to tell her stories reaching back to the late 1800s, and could teach her a bit about medicinal plant uses, but could not teach her about Rumsien culture.

 As a result of her grandmother's stories, Yamane was able to trace her family back to the 1770s, including to Josef Manuel Higuera, one of the original settlers who planned the creation of San Jose, California's first Spanish civilian city, in 1777.
-Growing up, Yamane could also identify Margarita Maria, a woman from Tucutnut, the largest village of the Rumsien local tribe of the Carmel Valley in the 1770s.
+Growing up, Yamane could also identify Margarita Maria, a woman from Tucutnut, the largest village of the Rumsien local tribe of the Carmel Valley, in the 1770s.
 She was given that name when baptized by priests at the mission in 1773.
 However, she had heard neither the term "Rumsien" nor "Ohlone" until she was in her 30s.

 Career

-Yamane is a singer, painter, basket makers, writer, canoe builder, expert on Rumsien games, and on the Rumsien language.
+Yamane is a singer, painter, basket maker, writer, canoe builder, and expert on Rumsien games and the Rumsien language.
 She has worked as a graphic designer and an illustrator.
 Through her passion for researching her roots, she has developed substantial knowledge about Rumsien history and traditions.
-She partners and consults with many museums and other cultural institutions to help preserve and share knowledge of the Rumsien people, and more generally of various Ohlone peoples.
+She partners with and consults many museums and other cultural institutions to help preserve and share knowledge of the Rumsien people and, more generally, of various Ohlone peoples.
 For example, in 2005 she worked with National Park Service ranger Naomi Torres and historian Paul Scolari to curate the exhibit Ohlone Portraits: Our Faces, Our Families, Our Stories at San Francisco's Crissy Field Center of the Golden Gate National Recreation Area and the Golden Gate National Parks Conservancy.
-Nineteen almost life-sized portraits from the late 19th Century and early 20th Century appeared with biographies and with smaller photos of those individuals' descendants.
+Nineteen almost life-sized portraits from the late 19th and early 20th centuries appeared alongside biographies and smaller photos of those individuals' descendants.
 She creates art, such as the drawing of the tule dwelling that appears on interpretive signs in the Hillside Natural Area in El Cerrito, CA. She also created a large painting of a former village, Pruistac, for the Sanchez Adobe Park.
-For the past two decades she has helped organize Ohlone Day in Henery Cowell Redwoods State Park.
+For the past two decades, she has helped organize Ohlone Day in Henry Cowell Redwoods State Park.